mycordaapp/tasks/docs/tasks.md

 ## Introduction

 A `Task` is simply a basic building block that can encapsulate some useful activity, typically on an external system.
-The primary motivator is to build up a set of "Lego" like building block to simplify the devops activities needed to deploy and manage Corda applications, and their related systems.
+They have been developed to assist in the deployment of the Corda DLT platform and related systems, however the concepts are useful in any situation where there multiple devops technologies to manage.
 They are NOT a replacement for tools like Helm, but they do aim to simplify by replacing the adhoc scripting prevalent in these solutions with simple API calls to the Lego like tasks.

-A `Task` can be as simple or as complicated as necessary, though of course good design say to try and build complex tasks from a set of simpler ones.
+A `Task` can be as simple or as complicated as necessary, though of course good design is almost certainly to build complex tasks from a set of simpler ones.
 They can run anywhere there is a JVM installed.

-To be truly useful, Tasks need a set of higher level services.
+To be truly useful, Tasks need a set of higher level services (todo - a link to what these are).
 We don't need to look at these to understand how Tasks are built and work, but as with everything in [My Corda App](https://mycorda.app/) these services are modular and built to the principle of minimal dependency.

 ## The Hello World task.